Veterans and Alcohol Use Disorder

 Anxiety is another disorder linked to AUD.

-According to the Anxiety and Depression Association of America (ADAA), 20 percent of people with social anxiety disorder also abuse alcohol or have alcohol dependence.
+According to the Anxiety and Depression Association of America (ADAA), 20 percent of people with anxiety also abuse alcohol or have alcohol dependence.

 AUD affects veterans of all ages, gender, and rank, and from all walks of life.
 Knowing the symptoms of alcohol use disorder makes it easier to know when to seek treatment or encourage a loved one to do so.